Cabin crew hospitalised after ‘severe turbulence’ during flight

 The incident occurred on a plane operated by Australian low-cost airline Bonza, flying across the state of Queensland between Rockhampton and the Sunshine Coast on Tuesday (21 November).

-Tim Jordan, chief executive of Bonza, confirmed that no customers were hurt.
+Tim Jordan, chief executive of Bonza, confirmed to The Independent that no customers were hurt.

-“A flight from Rockhampton to the Sunshine Coast experienced unexpected and severe turbulence leading some Bonza crew members needing to be assessed at Sunshine Coast University Hospital,” he told The New Daily.
+“A flight from Rockhampton to the Sunshine Coast experienced unexpected and severe turbulence leading some Bonza crew members needing to be assessed at Sunshine Coast University Hospital,” he said.

+Read more: What is turbulence and can it cause your plane to crash?

-The priority “is always the safety of our staff and customers”, Mr Jordan added, stating that staff were able to return home last night.
+The priority “is always the safety of our staff and customers”, Mr Jordan added, stating that staff were able to return home the evening after the incident.

 The mid-air fright caused the cancellation of a flight from the Sunshine Coast to Mildura, in Victoria, while the aircraft was assessed.